 The festival officially starts on January 5 every year and lasts until the end of February, though, always depending on weather conditions.
 As most ice lanterns and sculptures are already completed by the third week of December, locals usually start celebrating before the event is officially opened and welcomes its guests from all over the world.

-The festival as a whole spans all across the city, incorporating the Songhua River, streets, parks as well as ski resorts.
-The spectacular ice sculptures are concentrated in two main exhibition areas – Sun Island, a recreational area on the opposite side of the Songhua River from the city featuring an expo of gigantic snow sculptures, and Ice and Snow World with full size buildings which are illuminated in the brightest colors at night.
+The festival as a whole spans all across the city, incorporating the Songhua River, streets, parks and ski resorts.
+The spectacular ice sculptures are concentrated in two main exhibition areas.
+Sun Island is a recreational area on the opposite side of the Songhua River featuring an expo of gigantic snow sculptures.
+The other one, Ice and Snow World, boasts full size buildings which are illuminated in the brightest colors at night.

 What has become a tradition over the years and now the largest ice festival in the world, once started as a small ice lantern show and garden party in the winter of 1963.
-By the 1980s, the event had already gained awareness all across China with more and more Chinese tourists flocking to Harbin to enjoy the beautiful ice lanterns and be spectators at the various other winter sports and activities.
+By the 1980s, the event had already gained awareness all across China.
+More and more Chinese tourists were flocking to Harbin to enjoy the beautiful ice lanterns.
 When local representatives heard from the overwhelming feedback from oversees tourists, the idea for the massive festival as a promotion measure of Harbin’s tourism was born.
 Shortly afterwards, on 5th January 1885, the first Ice and Snow Festival opened at Zhaolin Garden.
 Over the years, the city added more and more areas with ever growing ice sculptures due to the increasing popularity and international awareness.

-Harbin Airport (HRB) has flight connections with all major cities in China such as Beijing, Shanghai, Tianjin, Guangzhou, Shenzhen, Chengdu as well as Hong Kong, amongst many others.
-There are also several international services to cities in Russia, Japan, Seoul, South Korea and the USA.
+Harbin Airport (HRB) has flight connections with all major cities in China.
+Among these are Beijing, Shanghai, Tianjin, Guangzhou, Shenzhen, Chengdu, Hong Kong, and many others.
+In addition, there are also several international services to cities in Russia, Japan, Seoul, South Korea and the USA.

-While the journey by train is very easy, it can take a very long time across the vast distances of China.
+While the journey by train is easy, it can take a very long time across the vast distances of China.
 There are good connections from cities such as Beijing, Shanghai, Nanjing, Jilin, Changchun, Shenyang, Mudanjiang, and Jinan.
-If you want to take the train from other places, please plan your trip carefully and expect long travel times.
+However, if you want to take the train from other places, plan your trip carefully and expect long travel times.

 Sapporo Snow Festival in Japan